How to Create a Fall Inspired Place Setting with Inexpensive Pumpkins

 This was after two coats.

 I created this romantic place setting using vintage green and white Haviland china and cuttings from the bushes around the front porch.
-The leaves have this beautiful mix of green and pink this time of year so I didn’t really need a charger under the plate.
+The leaves have this beautiful mix of green and pink this time of year.
+So, I decided not to use a charger under the plate.

 The elegant inspired place setting was created using feathers I found on the property, a broach I found at Hobby Lobby, napkins from the thrift store and an everyday white ironstone plate.

-Finally, I pulled together this farmhouse inspired place setting using bits of old cotton, brown and white transferware and the saddle colored charger and creamy white napkins I used in the autumn apple inspired dining table.
-I’m pretty sure this one is my favorite.
+Finally, I pulled together this farmhouse inspired place setting using bits of old cotton, brown and white transferware and a saddle colored charger.
+The creamy white napkins were the same ones I used in the autumn apple inspired dining table.

 See you guys back here tomorrow.
-I’ll be sharing a recipe for pumpkin spice bars with cream cheese frosting that are so good it will have you running to the store for supplies.
+I’ll be sharing a recipe for pumpkin spice bars with cream cheese icing that are so good it will have you running to the store for supplies.